 Your pup’s pancreas doesn’t produce normal digestive enzyme anymore because those cells were destroyed during the bout of pancreatitis.
 You’ll have to supplement your dog with special medications that contain digestive enzymes.

-How do you know if your dog has pancreatitis?
 Your dog may exhibit some classic signs if he has pancreatitis.
 These include nausea or vomiting, as well as pain in the abdomen which may make him hunch forward or arch his back.
 Weakness and lethargy may also be signs that you see.